conan-io/docs/integrations/visual_studio.rst

 With CMake
 ----------

-Use the **cmake** generator, or **cmake_multi**, if you are using cmake to machine-generate your Visual Studio projects.
+Use the ``cmake`` generator or ``cmake_multi`` if you are using CMake to machine-generate your Visual Studio projects.

-Check the :ref:`generator<generators>` section to read about the **cmake** generator.
+Check the :ref:`generators` section to read about the ``cmake`` generator.
 Check the official `CMake docs`_ to find out more about generating Visual Studio projects with CMake.

 .. _`CMake docs`: https://cmake.org/cmake/help/v3.0/manual/cmake-generators.7.html

-However, beware of some current cmake limitations, such as not dealing well with find-packages, because cmake doesn't know how to handle finding both debug and release packages.
+However, beware of some current CMake limitations, such as not dealing well with find-packages, because CMake doesn't know how to handle finding both debug and release packages.

 .. note::